ktanakaj/ansible-roles/README.md

 If you create a node application in `/vagrant` directory, you must use `--no-bin-links` option to `npm install` because the `virtualbox` deny any symbolic links.

 And also, the watch feature for monitoring file updates on some applications such as pm2, webpack, browserify must use pooling option for `virtualbox`.

+## Example
+You can see some vagrant examples in [my other repositories](https://github.com/ktanakaj).

 ## License
 [MIT](https://github.com/ktanakaj/vagrantfiles/blob/master/LICENSE)